 Honey Magpie has played many venues and festivals around the Triangle area, including the Haw River Festival, the Eno River Festival, Shakori Hills Grassroots Festival, the Burlington Carousel Festival, the Cat’s Cradle Back Room, the Station, the Local 506, the Cave, the Pour House, Kings Barcade, and Mystery Brewing Company in Hillsborough.
 The band has also played at the Altamont Theatre in Asheville, the Ol’ Front Porch Music Festival in Oriental, and The Whiskey in Wilmington.

-Honey Magpie is a four-piece band from the Triangle whose sound is both traditional and modern, blending old-time string instruments and three part harmonies with pop, rock, and indie influences.
+Honey Magpie is a four-piece band from the Triangle whose sound is both traditional and modern, blending classical string instruments and three part harmonies with pop, rock, and indie influences.

 PHOTOS & LOGOS